MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/al-go/algo-create-online-dev-env-vscode.md

 ms.author: solsen
 ---

-# Create Online Development Environment from Visual Studio Code
+# Create an Online Development Environment from Visual Studio Code

 > *The prerequisite for this how to is that you have completed the [Use Azure KeyVault for secrets with AL-Go](algo-use-azure-key-vault-for-secrets.md) instructions.*